 For example, throughout the 1970's many schools and office buildings were designed with permanently sealed windows.
-While this saved energy, it had the unexpected and consequence of sealing in mold, bacteria, and potentially harmful gases like radon, VOCs (volatile organic compounds), and carbon dioxide (CO2).
-It had the additional unintended impact of creating egress issues during dangerous school events.
+While this saved energy, it had the unexpected consequence of sealing in mold, bacteria, and potentially harmful gases like radon, VOCs (volatile organic compounds), and CO2.
+It had the additional unintended impact of creating fewer exits during dangerous school events.

 In countries where energy is more expensive, an alternative method of providing fresh air was used.
 Instead of constantly providing fresh air, buildings used carbon dioxide sensors to “sense” when the buildings were occupied.
 When enough people enter a room, the CO2 level rises because of the CO2 from their exhaled breath, and the HVAC system begins to bring in the fresh air.
 When the people leave, the CO2 level drops because they are no longer breathing in the room, and the fresh air dampers close.

 This system of using CO2 monitoring devices to trigger/control HVAC systems is continuing across much of the U.S. Many commercial buildings are now designed to meet LEED (Leadership in Energy and Environmental Design) specifications.
 LEED was designed and is administrated by the USGBC (United States Green Building Council) and the testing and certification of the program is conducted by the Green Business Certification Inc. (GBCI).

-Also note, that the American Society of Heating and Refrigeration Engineers (ASHRAE) recommendation for not exceeding 1,000 ppm of CO2 in office buildings still applies, as well as current ASHRAE workplace safety limits.
+Also note that the American Society of Heating and Refrigeration Engineers (ASHRAE) recommendation for not exceeding 1,000 ppm of CO2 in office buildings still applies, as well as current ASHRAE workplace safety limits.

 In addition, for those users that wish to design their own installation many customers stand by the next generation of low power CO2 sensors like the LP8.
 These low-power sensors are already being designed into OEM Devices with long-life batteries and WiFi so they can easily be installed in every room.
 They can report back to the HVAC system to modify the environment or confined space in real-time.